atishdixit16/rl_robust_owc/README.md

 - DOI:

 Simulations and results visualisations for case studies 1 and 2 are performed and demonstrated in the jupyter notebooks which can be found in folder `case 1` and `case 2`, respectively.
-In case some notebooks are not accessible in the github, please use the following link: https://nbviewer.org/github/atishdixit16/rl_robust_owc/tree/main/
+In case some notebooks are not accessible in the GitHub, please use the following link: https://nbviewer.org/github/atishdixit16/rl_robust_owc/tree/main/